 Click on "Christmas 1 Sermon" to read Rev. Paula's message from December 27.
 It presents Jesus as the Light of the World contrasted by the dark, represented by Herod's ordering the slaughter of the Innocents, which is the subject of the Brueghel painting below.

-Click on "A Parable of the Vineyard" to read the sermon from October 4.
+Click on "First Sunday in Lent" to read the sermon from February 21.

 Click on "Here I am, Lord" to read Rev. Paula's sermon for December 20 concerning the Annunciation.